 The success of our experiment provides a number of influencer marketing industry takeaways:

 Once we paid for enough fake followers and engagement to exceed certain platform thresholds, we registered both accounts to top influencer marketing platforms.
 The platforms didn’t flag the fake accounts for removal or alert brands of the spammy nature of these accounts.
-Their failure to do so indicates that fake follower and influencer detection can be extremely elusive and beyond the scope of established influencer marketing platforms.
+Their failure to do so indicates that checking influencer authenticity can be extremely elusive and beyond the scope of established influencer marketing platforms.

 Fake followers and engagement are against the policies of social media platforms (e.g. Instagram, Facebook, Twitter).
 However, these apps and networks have historically struggled with precise detection and removal of fake and spam-related activity, resulting in sizable pools of fake accounts across major social platforms.